 TIMOTHY D. SOLBERG, PhD, FACR, FACMP, FAAPM

-Dr. Solberg received an M.S. in Physics from the University of California, Davis in 1988, and a PhD in Biomedical Physics from the University of California, Los Angeles, in 1996.
-He later assumed the positions of Vice Chair and Director of Medical Physics in the Department of Radiation Oncology at UCLA, UT Southwestern and at Hospital of the University of Pennsylvania.
+In 1988, Dr. Solberg received an M.S. in Physics from the University of California, Davis, and a PhD in Biomedical Physics from the University of California, Los Angeles, in 1996.
+He later assumed the positions of Professor, Vice Chair and Director of Medical Physics in the Departments of Radiation Oncology at UCLA, UT Southwestern, the Hospital of the University of Pennsylvania, and the University of California, San Francisco.
 Dr. Solberg is board certified by the American Board of Radiology Center.
-At the University of California, San Francisco, he is appointed as Professor and Vice Chair of the Medical Physics department.

-Dr. Solberg has been involved in SRS and SBRT since 1990.
-Dr. Solberg is actively involved in numerous professional societies, including the American Association of Physicists in Medicine, American College of Medical Physics, American Society for Therapeutic Radiology and Oncology, European Society for Therapeutic Radiology and Oncology, and American College of Radiology.
-Dr. Solberg is deputy editor-in-chief for the Journal of Applied Clinical Medical Physics, Associate Editor for the Journal of Radiosurgery and Stereotactic Body Radiation Therapy, and reviews manuscripts for many other journals.
-Dr. Solberg is a fellow of the AAPM, ACMP and ACR, and was named an American Cancer Society Research Scholar in 2003.
+Since 1990, Dr. Solberg has been involved in SRS and SBRT.
+He is actively involved in numerous professional societies, including the American Association of Physicists in Medicine, American College of Medical Physics, American Society for Therapeutic Radiology and Oncology, European Society for Therapeutic Radiology and Oncology, and American College of Radiology.
+Dr. Solberg is deputy editor-in-chief for the Journal of Applied Clinical Medical Physics.
+He is an ASTRO, AAPM, ACMP and ACR Fellow, and was named an American Cancer Society Research Scholar in 2003.

 “Novalis Certified is a dedicated accreditation program for SRS and SBRT, with which an institution can demonstrate their commitment to the highest levels of quality and safety and promote a culture of excellence”